FREE TIME EDIT REQUEST FORM

 Complete all fields, export the form to PDF, and submit the PDF to your manager or HR for approval.
 All data saves automatically in your browser so you can return and finish later.

-1. Enter employee and company info — fill in your company name and employee name so the PDF clearly identifies who submitted the request.
+- Enter employee and company info: fill in your company name and employee name so the PDF clearly identifies who submitted the request.

-2. Select the date — choose the specific date in your timecard that needs correction.
+- Select the date: choose the specific date in your timecard that needs correction.

-3. Enter old and new clock times — fill in the currently recorded (old) time and the correct (new) time for both clock in and clock out.
+- Enter old and new clock times: fill in the currently recorded old time and the correct new time for both clock in and clock out.

-4. Add break corrections — if break periods are incorrect, enter old and new times for break start and end.
+- Add break corrections: if break periods are incorrect, enter old and new times for break start and end.
 You can add up to two break periods.

-5. Select a reason — choose from common reasons (forgot to clock in/out, forgotten password, offsite meeting, computers down) or select Other and type a custom explanation.
+- Select a reason: choose from common reasons or select Other and type a custom explanation.

-6. Export and submit — click Export to download a professional PDF with all corrections and the documented reason.
+- Export and submit: click Export to download a professional PDF with all corrections and the documented reason.
 Submit the PDF to your manager for approval.

 Key features

-Add up to two break periods per request, each with old and new start/end times.
-Captures break corrections just as thoroughly as clock in/out changes.
+- Add up to two break periods per request, each with old and new start/end times.

-Choose from common time edit reasons — forgot to clock in/out, forgotten password, offsite meeting/training, or system downtime — to categorize requests consistently.
+- Choose from common time edit reasons to categorize requests consistently.

-Select "Other" and type a detailed custom explanation when the predefined options don't cover your situation.
+- Select Other and type a detailed custom explanation when the predefined options do not cover your situation.

-Generate a clean, formatted PDF that includes company name, employee name, all time corrections, and the documented reason — ready to email or print.
+- Generate a clean, formatted PDF that includes company name, employee name, all time corrections, and the documented reason.

-Your form data saves automatically in your browser.
-Return later to finish filling out the form without re-entering anything.
+- Your form data saves automatically in your browser so you can return later without re-entering anything.

 Common reasons for time edit requests